Posted on February 12 2020

 Saltwater isn’t full of chemicals like chlorine water, so you’re sparing your body that influx of chemicals when you swim in the ocean.
 That’s the good news.

-The bad news is that the salt in ocean water can still do a number on your hair and skin by leaving them dry.
+The bad news is that the salt in ocean water can damage your hair and skin by leaving them dry.

 Plus, both chlorine and saltwater can be extra drying for color-treated hair since it has already been stripped of some of its protective oil.